 LEVEL PROGRAM SERVICE INSTRUCTIONAL MODIFICATIONS 9 th -12 th Grades Honors Courses Honors Credit (earning honors credit within standard courses) AP Courses Dual Enrollment Classroom Differentiation Content, Process, Product, and Learning Environment Modifications.
 Content Modification Honors students work to meet specific leaning goals, which are designated for each unit.
-The learning goals require that students demonstrate higher level thinking skills, such as: Applying skills in new contexts Solving Synthesizing information from a variety of sources solutions Analyzing complex Systems Selvaluating ideas and information formation patterns and trends Process Modification Honors students engage in learning where explicit instructional strategies and materials are used to differentiate for their learning needs.
+The learning goals require that students demonstrate higher level thinking skills, such as: Applying skills in new Connecting learning to the real world Solving Synthesizing information from a variety of sources solutions Analyzing complex Systems Adapting content for new purposes and audiences Evaluating ideas and information patterns and trends Process Modification Honors students engage in learning where explicit instructional strategies and materials are used to differentiate for their learning needs.
 For example: • Direct whole class instruction • Intensive small group instruction • Structured cooperative groups (homogenous grouping with honors students only & heterogeneous groups with honors roles and responsibilities) • Additional materials (books, films, articles, interviews, artwork) • In-class peer tutoring • Student teaching and presentation • Leadership opportunities Product Modification Honors level work requires that students demonstrate high level learning of skills and content on assignments throughout the semester.
 Student learning is measured with a four-point rubric in which a "2" represents mastery of basic skills/information, a "3" represents mastery of complex skills and/or information, and a "4" represents mastery of the honors learning goals.
 Honors students must demonstrate their mastery of the honors learning goals by earning an average of 3.5 on major assignments and all assessments.
 The discrimination between honors (4.0) and standard (3.0) levels of performance is qualitative, as specified by the distinction between standard and honors learning goals.
 The products honors students generate can take many forms.
-For example: Tests Essays Projects Presentations Fiction Debates Simulations Projects Discussions Seminars Dramatic productions
+For example: Tests Essays Projects Presentations Fiction Debates Debates Tests Simulations Projects Seminars Discussions Seminars Debates Dramatic productions